 But to reiterate—principles, standards and guidelines are necessarily generic and will only get us so far in user experience design.
 To really appreciate how effective our design is for its users and usage context, we need to involve people in evaluations.

 Ultimately, as we move through the product-development life cycle, we need to gather direct feedback from users to optimize the user experience.
 And we need to do so strategically.

 We can do so using methods like surveys and interviews.
 But rather than asking selected people to give us an opinion on a design, we get the best insights from observing people using it.
 Watching behavior and asking questions about their behavior yields much more reliable and useful data than an opinion based on looking at a design, or a prediction on how effective it might be in an imagined future.
 And we get the most reliable data from representative users rather than members of the design team.

 Probably the most recognizable method for UX evaluation is usability testing.
 This involves asking participants to do one or more tasks using a digital product, observing what they do, and asking questions about what they did.
 It has particular value in gathering insights into their behavior, and in identifying the location and impact of barriers to effective use.

 We can conduct usability testing in many ways—remote or in person, informal or formal.
 The flexibility of the methods makes it an extremely valuable part of the UX design and evaluation process, even where time and resources may be limited.
 And when usability testing involves people with disabilities, we get additional insights on the impact of an accessibility barrier on a task by observing how users respond to encountering the barrier.
 We might also realize that the same barrier will also affect other users in other situations, for example, people using a mobile device or accessing via a limited bandwidth data connection.

-In the next post in this series, we’ll look in more detail at methods for conducting usability testing with people with disabilities, including methods for remote usability testing.
+In the next post in this series, we’ll look in more detail at methods for conducting usability testing with people with disabilities, including adapting methods for remote usability testing to be inclusive.